 Chris Herr, Finance

-Chris joined the The Camarilla in 1994 as a member of the Williamsburg, VA chapter.
-He relocated to Washington DC in 1995 and started a chapter there with an introductory meeting on the grounds of the National Cathedral.
-He has served as a coordinator at every level from chapter to national, along with storyteller positions including some time on the national ST staff.
-After being the lead for several conventions and other events, and managing charity drives to raise thousands of dollars, Chris was selected as the National Finance Administrator – a role he has held from 2005 to the present.
-He now provides his professional financial advice as the Board’s Financial Director.
+Christian joined The Camarilla in 1994 as a member of the Williamsburg, Virginia chapter.
+He relocated to Washington DC in 1995 and started the first chapter there with an introductory meeting on the grounds of the National Cathedral.
+He has served as a coordinator ranging from the chapter level all the way to assisting at the national level; He has also worked in a wide range of storyteller positions including time on the national ST staff.
+After being the lead for several conventions, including running the first Tri-Regional event and also managing successful charity drives, Christian was selected as the National Finance Administrator – a role he has held starting in 2005.
+During the reorganization in 2010 he became the Board’s Director of Finance.

-Chris works in the Washington DC Metro area as a Senior Engineer/Project Manager for Avaya Government Solutions, where he has been working for over 15 years installing computer networks and overseeing operations support for federal law enforcement.
-He spends the warmer months training for 75 mile charity bicycle rides with his wife.
-Recently, Chris has been balancing his LARP time with his role as a father (with LARP usually losing the battle).
+Christian works as a contractor in the Washington DC metropolitan area as a Senior Network Engineer and Project Manager serving the Federal Government.
+He spends the warmer months traveling with his family and training for 75 mile charity bicycle rides with his wife.
+For the past 11 years Christian has been balancing his LARP time with his role as a father of two energetic boys (with LARP usually losing the battle).